 Since the launch of the Theta live streaming platform back in 2016 the project has come a very long way.
-With THETA now live on the SLIVER.tv platform and the mainnet working well, the team has been working to expand the partnerships and reach of the Theta Network.
+With THETA now live on the SLIVER.tv platform and the mainnet working well and nearly ready for version 3.0, the team has been working to expand the partnerships and reach of the Theta Network.

 Video streaming has a huge and increasing demand in the 21st century, and the Theta Token team is looking to make their platform the go-to blockchain for video streaming.
 It remains to be seen if they can succeed, but they have a very talented and experienced team and a solid vision.
 Plus they have a very good start compared with some other similar projects.

 There are more interesting things being planned now the network is launched, including shared mining rewards to distribute rewards among several users; anti-piracy measures to dis-incentivize piracy.